Irishbecky91/Funny_Bones/README.md

 </details>

-- The game is won when all letter in the hidden word are revealed.
+- The game is won when all letters in the hidden word are revealed.
 The user is then given the option to replay.

 <details>
 <summary>Win Game With Letter</summary>